Malachi-M/TypgraphyAssignment/README.md

 - Resized font size stepwise by media query.
 - Applied a triangle for layout composition.
   - between the image, the title, and the copy.
-- Expermiented with an outdent to delimit paragraphs
+- Expermiented with a hanging indent to delimit paragraphs
 - Experimented with Dropcaps